N1ghtHunter/react-cloudinary-upload-widget/CONTRIBUTING.md

 ## License

-By contributing to [Project Name], you agree that your contributions will be licensed under the [MIT License](https://opensource.org/licenses/MIT).
+By contributing to react-cloudinary-uploader, you agree that your contributions will be licensed under the [MIT License](https://opensource.org/licenses/MIT).